graboskyc/MongoDBAtlas-GCP-AIML/README.md

 ### GCP Setup
 * Deploy an instance
+* Some sort of configuration of the Vision API here
 * Install python3 and git on that instance
 * Clone this github repo onto that instance
 * Edit `settings.cfg` with the details created in section above